PrestaShop/prestashop.github.io/tools/_posts/2015-07-20-htaccess-generator-protect-your-prestashop-backoffice.markdown

 Even if your back office is already secured by PrestaShop's login, you might want to add another layer of security from your webserver itself.
 This is done using the `htaccess.txt` and `htpasswd.txt` files.
 After you've uploaded them  at the root of the folder to secure (in our case, your back office folder), the server will ask you for a username and a password before you can even access your PrestaShop back office login page.

 1. Find out what's your website root path.
-Ask you host if necessary.
+Ask your host if necessary.
 1. Generate your htaccess file with the tool on this page.
 1. Rename it from `htaccess.txt` to `.htaccess`.
 1. Generate your htpasswd file with the tool on this page.